HaoboGu/rmk/docs/src/configuration.md

     - LOTS LOTS OF MACRO work
     - Developing proc-macro might become a barrier for people who want to contribute to RMK

-Okay, I'll try the third approch first: writing proc-macros for RMK's configuration system.
+Okay, I'll try the third approach first: writing proc-macros for RMK's configuration system.
 It brings simplicity for end-users but adds complexity to developers.
-I think that RMK should consider users experient as the most important thing, that's why proc-macro wins.
+I think that RMK should consider users experience as the most important thing, that's why proc-macro wins(for now).

 ## Configuration file